Americans Urging Melania Trump To Move To DC, Online Petitions Surges Popularity

 Furthermore, Melania Trump also appointed Anna Cristina Niceta Lloyd as her social secretary and Lindsay Reynolds as her chief of staff back in February.
 Another member of the First Lady’s team is her friend and former Vogue events director, Stephanie Winston Wolkoff.
 The latter is now Trump’s senior adviser and chief strategist.

-According to Ms Trump, she is already working on putting together a team that consists of professionals and highly experienced people.
-The team that the First Lady has in mind will take time to put together which may be why Ms Trump is taking longer to assemble her team.
+According to Ms. Trump, she is already working on putting together a team that consists of professionals and highly experienced people.
+The team that the First Lady has in mind will take time to put together which may be why Ms. Trump is taking longer to assemble her team.

 Despite the slow pace taken by Melania Trump, she still maintains a positive outlook on forming her East Wing Team.
 “I am excited to be organizing and bringing together such a dynamic and forward-thinking group of individuals who will work together to make our country better for everyone.”

 Although Melania Trump has already hired a few members of her White House staff, a formal contact for the East Wing press inquiries has yet to be established.
-On that note, Ms Trump has not made any public remarks since her husband assumed the presidency.
+On that note, Ms. Trump has not made any public remarks since her husband assumed the presidency.

 [Featured Image By Win McNamee/Getty Images]